Fellowships

 Contact Details

-Sydney Eye Hospital - Honorary Oculoplastic Fellowship
+Sydney/Sydney Eye Hospital - Honorary Oculoplastic Fellowship

 NOTE: Over 50% of the fellowship is spent in the outpatient clinic working under the supervision of the Ophthalmologists.